LokeshBolisetty/pyDcop/understanding.md

 algo_params are the optional paramters that can be sent to the algorithm.
 They are sent as "name:value" string

-distribution selects the distribution required..
+distribution selects the distribution required.
 By default it takes oneagent.

 collect_on : When do you collect the metric? cycle_change or value_change or period